psdilip/DevOpsJune2020/ec2_userdata_scripts/README.md

 Copy and paste the content of each of these scripts to the EC2 user data section before you provision the instance.
 User Data is a section inside your EC2 which allows you to put in commands as plain text so you can automate tasks.
 Commands inside each script will automate the process of deploying the respective application.

+*Special Note* All the commands under User Data will be run as root user inside EC2 so no need to mention sudo in your commands

 ## Getting Started
 1. In your AWS Console, open EC2 service
 2. Click on Launch Instance